scality/metalk8s/docs/installation/expansion.rst

 See the schema defined in
 :ref:`the introduction <installation-intro-install-plan>`.

-The Bootstrap being already deployed, the other nodes' deployment runs four times, twice for control-plane nodes (bringing up the control-plane to a total of three members), and twice for workload-plane nodes.
+Once the Bootstrap is deployed, the other nodes will undergo four deployment runs, two for control-plane nodes (bringing up the control-plane to a total of three members), and two more for workload-plane nodes.

 .. todo::